wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-create-storage-account.md

 5. If you have more than one Azure subscription, then the **Subscription** field is displayed.
 In **Subscription**, enter the Azure subscription that you want to use the storage account with.

 6. In **Replication**, select the desired level of replication for your storage account.
-The recommended replication option is <!-- deleted by customization geo-redundant --><!-- keep by customization: begin --> Geo-Redundant <!-- keep by customization: end --> replication, which provides maximum durability for your data.
-For more details on Azure Storage replication options, see [Azure Storage <!-- deleted by customization replication](/documentation/articles/storage-redundancy) --><!-- keep by customization: begin --> Replication](/documentation/articles/storage-redundancy) <!-- keep by customization: end -->.
+The recommended replication option is geo-redundant replication, which provides maximum durability for your data.
+For more details on Azure Storage replication options, see [Azure Storage replication](/documentation/articles/storage-redundancy).

 6. Click **Create Storage Account**.